kapopken/ShadowLogger/README.md

 }
 ```
 ##USAGE
-  just use $log.
-It will interecept all the calls.
-Do the normal angular log and then log to the server depending on your options set.
+  Use the built in angular $log provider.
+The shadow logger will intercept all calls after the log and send them to the server.
   $log.warn, $log.info, $log.error,$log.debug

 ## OPTIONS